jguillaumes/MeteoArduino/README.md

 - Temperature sensor, based on a DS18B20 chip.
 - Humidity sensor, based on a DHT22 chip.
 This chip also measures temperature, but that measurement will not be used
-- Atmospheric pressure sensor, based on *TO BE SPECIFIED*
+- Atmospheric pressure sensor, based on a BMP280 chip
-- Rain sensor, based on *TO BE SPECIFIED*
+- Light sensor, based on a photoresistor read analogically

 ### Communications

-The device will use a *TO BE SPECIFIED* Serial-to-Bluetooth transceiver to send the data it gets to a nearby computer which will do the graphing and reporting.
+The device will use an HC-06 based Serial-to-Bluetooth transceiver to send the data it gets to a nearby computer which will do the graphing and reporting.

 ### Storage

-The data will also be recorded in a microSD card using a *TO BE SPECIFIED* adapter.
+Initial plans called to use a local microSD to store the data in case it could not be transmitted.
+This is being re-evaluated.
+The first version will **not** store any data locally.

 ### Microcontroller